 As an indoor grower, one thing that should never escape your mind is the ventilation of the grow room.
 Many indoor growers fail to recognize the importance of proper ventilation to their crops, and this leads to poor returns from their hard work.

-Whether you are using grow tents, cabinet room, or any other form of grow-room, keeping a stable environment is the surest way of getting good returns.
+Whether you are using grow tents, cabinet room, or any other form of grow-room, keeping a stable environment is the surest way of getting good returns and avoid things like mold or mildew which can ruin an entire crop.

 Why Indoor Grows Need Fans